stphnsmpsn/rust-payment-processor/README.md

 withdrawals, and the other for disputes.
 The dispute processing thread could sleep, waking to process `Transactions` in its queue on some interval.

+#### Branch Prediction and Cache Optimization

+Lastly, we can leverage tools such as Callgrind and KCacheGrind to identify possible bottlenecks caused by branch prediction / cache misses.
+Optimization here should focus on the 'hot path' as optimization handling of edge cases will not generally yield any significant improvement.

 ### General Improvements

-In the future, I will consider implementing making the following improvements:
+In addition to the above mentioned performance improvements, I will consider implementing making the following

-1. Implementing a custom deserializer for transactions to eliminate the need to check for negative amounts.
+improvements:

-2. Cleaning up the tests.
+1. Clean up the tests.
-3. Profiling the application against large data sets.
-4. Running Valgrind, Callgrind and KCacheGrind with much larger data sets to identify possible bottlenecks caused by branch prediction / cache misses.
-5. Cache optimization (if analysis warrants it).
-6. Supporting various input data formats.
+2. Support various input data formats.
-7. Non-volatile storage, likely in a relational database.
+3. Add non-volatile storage, likely in a relational database.
-8. Creating a CI pipeline that runs an automated suite of tests on every PR and merge to devel/main branches.
+4. Create a CI pipeline that runs an automated suite of tests on every PR and merge to devel/main branches.